End-to-End Quantum Algorithms for the Jones Polynomial: Introduction

 \section{Introduction}

-Knot theory provides computational problems that can be efficiently solved on quantum computers.
+Knot theory offers a wide range of computational problems that are notably difficult to solve.
 A paradigmatic example is the evaluation of certain \emph{link invariants}, quantities that do not change for knots that are equivalent in the topological sense.
 One such quantity is the Jones polynomial, a Laurent polynomial with coefficients and powers determined solely by the link topology.
-This means that if two links have different Jones polynomials then the links are topologically inequivalent~\cite{Kauffman2001}.
+This means that if two links have different Jones polynomials, then the links are topologically inequivalent~\cite{Kauffman2001}.
+The exact evaluation of the Jones polynomial is in general \#P-hard~\cite{jaeger1990computational}, meaning that both classical and quantum algorithms are believed to be inefficient at this task.

-We consider the problem of additively approximating the Jones polynomial at non-lattice roots of unity for \emph{a given link}.
+We instead consider the problem of additively approximating the Jones polynomial, up to an exponentially large scale-factor, at non-lattice roots of unity for \emph{a given link}.
 Specifically, the problem we study is defined in terms of braids, as any link can be formed by `closing' a braid.
 Remarkably, braids have some unitary representations, and there are two ways to close a braid.
 For the `Markov closure', the problem reduces to estimating the weighted trace of a unitary matrix, and is DQC1-complete~\cite{shor2008estimating}.
 For the `Plat closure', the problem reduces to estimating a quantum amplitude, i.e. an element of a unitary matrix, and is BQP-complete~\cite{aharonov2006polynomial}.
 We illustrate these in the top and bottom panels of Fig.~\ref{fig:markov-plat}(a).
 It is widely believed that problems in these complexity classes cannot be efficiently solved by a classical computer in the worst case.
 Thus, they are excellent candidates for demonstrating a separation between classical and quantum models of computation.

 The DQC1-complete formulation of the problem can be solved in the restricted model of quantum computation called `one clean qubit'.
 There, a single qubit is initialized in a pure state, while the remaining ones are in the maximally mixed state, and measurements are performed only at the end of the computation~\cite{Passante_2009}.
 In this work, we instead use a universal \emph{gate-based digital quantum computer}, i.e. a BQP machine, and provide an end-to-end quantum algorithm that can treat \emph{both} DQC1 and BQP versions of the problem.
 We choose the fifth root of unity as the evaluation point of the Jones polynomial.
 This is a well-studied case for which we can use the Fibonacci unitary representation of braids~\cite{KAUFFMAN_2008, shor2008estimating}.
 Notably, it is approximately \emph{universal} for quantum computation~\cite{Pachos2012}.
 Given this unitary representation of braids, we focus on estimating the desired weighted trace or amplitude, employing the Hadamard test as the key algorithmic primitive.
 Using its control-free variant, and making use of echo verification~\cite{Polla_2023} and efficient compilation of braid unitaries, we minimise the circuit depth and number of shots, and therefore, the time-to-solution.
 We also employ methods for error detection~\cite{Self_2024} and error mitigation~\cite{cai2023quantum} to increase the accuracy and precision of the algorithm's estimate at the cost of minimal overhead in gates and shots.